-Estimates and corresponding standard errors (SE) can be derived using an appropriate computer software package for complex survey analysis such as SAS, Stata, SUDAAN or SPSS.
-For information please see meps.ahrq.gov/survey_com p/standard_errors.jsp.
+Estimates and corresponding standard errors (SE) can be derived using an appropriate computer software package for complex survey analysis such as SAS, Stata, SUDAAN, R or SPSS.

 The tables below contain the event-level estimates for several key variables on this file.
 Informal care (MPCELIG = 3) is not included in the tables because, by definition, there are no payments for those events and, therefore, no expenditure data are collected.